Tyler Prize for Environmental Achievement

 The Tyler Prize for Environmental Achievement is an annual award for environmental science, environmental health, and energy.
-Tyler Laureates receive a $200,000 cash prize and a medallion.
+Tyler Laureates receive a $250,000 cash prize and a medallion.
 The prize is administered by the University of Southern California and was established by John and Alice Tyler in 1973.
 It is regarded as the "Nobel for environment".

 History

-Tyler Prize for Environmental Achievement was founded in 1973 by John and Alice Tyler and was launched by Ronald Reagan.
+Tyler Prize for Environmental Achievement was founded in 1973 by John and Alice Tyler and was launched by Ronald Reagan while serving as Governor of California.
 It was funded with a gift of $5 million by Jack Tyler and was initially administered by Pepperdine University.